Sea Tigers

-The Sea Tigers (Tamil: கடற்புலிகள் Kaţaṛpulikaḷ) was the naval wing of the Liberation Tigers of Tamil Eelam during the Sri Lankan Civil War.
+The Sea Tigers (Tamil: கடற்புலிகள் Kaţaṛpulikaḷ) was the naval wing of the Liberation Tigers of Tamil Eelam (LTTE) during the Sri Lankan Civil War.
 It was founded in 1984.
 The Sea Tigers had a number of small but effective suicide bomber vessels.
 During its existence it had gained a reputation as a capable adversary for the Sri Lankan Navy.
-During the civil war, the Sea Tigers had sunk at least 29 Sri Lankan small inshore patrol boats, 20 Dvora Class Fast attack craft, 3 Warships, 2 Large Surveillance command ships, and one freighter.
+During the civil war, the Sea Tigers had sunk at least 29 Sri Lankan small inshore patrol boats, 20 Dvora-class fast patrol boats, 3 gunboats, 2 large surveillance command ships, and one freighter.

-The Sea Tigers were led by Soosai, with their main base at Mullaitivu, on the north-eastern coast of Sri Lanka and their last base was taken when the Sri Lanka Army captured Chalai in Mullaitivu in February 2009.
+The Sea Tigers were led by Soosai, with their main base at Mullaitivu, on the north-eastern coast of Sri Lanka.
+Their last base was taken when the Sri Lanka Army captured Chalai in Mullaitivu in February 2009.

 Background

-As the Tamil insurgency gained strength, the LTTE required that much of its supplies to be smuggled in by sea.
-It was soon realized that a naval component was needed to complement the land-based guerrilla forces.
-The leader of the LTTE, Velupillai Prabhakaran, understood the necessity of a naval force.

-The Sea Tigers were officially founded in 1984.
-In the first years its primary task was smuggling personnel and equipment between the LTTE's bases in Tamil Nadu and Sri Lanka, in particular Jaffna.
-As the Sea Tiger cadres gained experience, it took on offensive operations against the Sri Lankan Navy.

-The leader, 'Admiral', of the Sea Tigers was Colonel Soosai.